 Have you ever wondered how to make the Focus mode in your iPad or iPhone work?
 If yes, you’re at the right place.
 Apple’s newly launched Focus mode looks promising and seamless from the outside but can be really troubling if and when you lack the required knowledge.
 Dedicate a few minutes of your life to reading the following write-up, and trust me, you’ll never have to seek answers related to it ever again.

 Focus Mode in the iPad and iPhone: A Brief Overview

 With Focus Mode in iPad and iPhone, you’re looking at a more enhanced variant of the Apple Do Not Disturb feature.
 The Focus Mode reflects Apple’s deep-diving effort to make the “notification thing” more vivid for the users.
 As per the CEO of Apple, Tim Cook, the main motive behind the introduction of Focus Mode was to make sure people don’t need to peek at their phones even when they don’t want to.

 Shifting our attention from why to what, Focus Mode is a utility that allows iPhone and iPad users to set notification filters, whether related to calls or messages.
 The iPad and iPhone owners can decide how and when they want notifications to hit their device using Focus Mode.
 Focus lets you set an environment for any ongoing activity by blocking out all the notifications that you consider are unrelated to the concerned tasks.
-As I’ve already mentioned, Focus Mode is nothing but a new generation Do Not Disturb that packs refined options for more flexibility.

 Getting Inside Apple’s Focus Mode